ElaraLang/elara/specification/specification.typ

 ```

 === Custom Data Types
-Elara has a very flexible type
+Elara has a very flexible type system which allows for many different forms of data types to be defined. \
 ```ocaml
 type Name = String // Simple type alias